ProgrammingIncluded/RaspberryConway/README.md

 # RaspberryConway
-Efficient Conway's Game of Life Implementation for Raspberry Pi.
+Efficient Conway's Game of Life Implementation for Raspberry Pi 4.
 Implementation will try to take advantage of hardware specific optimizations to squeeze as much of the Pi as possible.
 The source is kept as light weight as possible with little reliance on heavy libraries except an optional OpenGLES.

 Implementation currently supports direct write to framebuffer using native kernel calls.
-GPU OpenGLES is still under development.
+GPU OpenGLES support is on hold until OpenGLES API is more solified for Rapsberry Pi 4.
+A few lines of source code is available for testing.

 ## How to Run
 There are two modes supported, render with CPU or render with GPU via OpenGLES v2.